Look differently, act differently

 Get started

-Decide which are relevant for you and what that would mean for your plans and activities.
+Decide which ones are relevant for you and how that impacts your plans and activities.

-Examples of what is needed and possible for the Metropolis of Tomorrow
+Examples of what is needed and possible in the Metropolis of Tomorrow

-An initiative working with farmers, businesses, residents and civil society on creating a beautiful, green, accessible, future-proof and productive landscape in the Metropolitan Amsterdam Area.
-The city on your doorstep is a great market for high-quality food. supplied by local businesses.
-A nature-inclusive productive landscape offers residents a nearby green oasis.
+An initiative working with farmers, businesses, residents and civil society to create a beautiful, green, accessible, future-proof and productive landscape in the Amsterdam Metropolitan Area.
+The city on your doorstep is a great market for high-quality food supplied by the local businesses; a nature-inclusive productive landscape offers residents a green oasis on their doorstep.
 A green landscape can help solve frightening environmental and climate challenges.

 This initiative in Amsterdam Noord believes young people are the engine of our society and the foundation of the energy transition.
 Omar, himself a service technician, has teamed up with others to create a development programme in which young people are paired with businesses.
 A small-scale approach that uses role models to show young people that they can make an important contribution to the energy transition, and earn good money from it, too.